osxmidi/LinVst/README.md

 Waves plugins.

-If Waves Central has problems installing the Waves plugins using a version of Wine Staging 3.x then revert to Wine Staging 2.21 for the plugin install (remove any current winehq reference from /etc/apt/sources.list or distro equivalent and then sudo apt-get update and then try sudo apt-get install winehq-staging to get the default winehq-staging 2.21) and then install any version of Wine 3.x after the license and plugin install.
+Tested Waves Central and Waves C1 and C4 and C360 and API-560 and Abbey Road Plates plugins with Wine Staging version 3.x and 4.x and Debian Stretch/Sid (other non Debian based systems not tested).

-Tested Waves Central and Waves C1 and C4 and C360 plugins with Debian Stretch/Sid.
+Waves VST3 API-560 and Abbey Road Plates plugins tested with DDMF Metaplugin VST3 to VST2 wrapper and Wine Staging 4.x and Debian Stretch/Sid.

 Bitwig seems to need the Waveshell to be unpacked into individual dll's using shell2vst.